 Websites must be rebuilt every few years.
-While that might sound ridiculous to some, our design tastes change over time, and you don’t want a site that looks outdated.
+While that might sound ridiculous to some, our web design tastes change over time based on the trends, and you don’t want a site that looks outdated.
 More importantly, the standards for coding and developing websites change even faster, and your site will not function as well or rank as well in search results as it ages.

-- Color.
-For years people thought that sticking to central colors would be the least overwhelming and most pleasing to the eye, so most websites kept it simple with mostly neutral colors and maybe a pop of color now and then.
+- Color: For years people thought that sticking to central colors would be the least overwhelming and most pleasing to the eye, so most websites kept it simple with mostly neutral colors and maybe a pop of color now and then.
 After all, we went garish in the 90s, so it made sense to scale things back a bit.
-However, designers are now choosing a combination of vibrant and supersaturated colors.
+However, designers are now choosing a combination of vibrant and supersaturated colors and the traditional black and white palette is back in the game.
 Monitors are better than ever and lend themselves to reproducing rich color.
 These type of colors, even if they clash, is a sure way to get users’ attention.

 Make it work for you by judiciously using one or two striking colors.